Last updated: December 13, 2021

 - 2% of your balance owing for each month the return is late, up to a maximum of 20 months

-Additionally, if you have a balance owing for 2019, the CRA charges compound daily interest starting May 1, 2020, on any unpaid amounts owing for 2019.
+Additionally, if you have a balance owing for 2021, the CRA charges compound daily interest starting May 1, 2022, on any unpaid amounts owing for the 2020 tax year.
 The CRA will also charge you interest on the penalties starting the day after your filing due date.
 The rate of interest the CRA charges can change every 3 months.

 If you were unable to meet the tax filing timelines due to circumstances that were beyond your control, the CRA has provisions in place to assist you.
 The government website provides more information about the conditions and criteria under which the late-filing penalty and applicable interest is waived.